alex-page/github-project-automation-plus/README.md

 ## Usage

-Create a [project](https://help.github.com/en/articles/about-project-boards) with Columns set up in your repository, user profile or organisation.
+Create a [project](https://help.github.com/en/articles/about-project-boards) with columns set up in your repository, user profile or organisation.

 Create a new workflow `.yml` file in the `.github/workflows/` directory.
 In the `.yml`file you have to decide what webhook events going move or create a card in a column.
 For more detailed explanation of the workflow file, check out the [GitHub documentation](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).
 See the examples below to get started quickly.